Darrell Jackson (politician)

 Darrell Jackson (born February 1, 1957) is a Democratic member of the South Carolina Senate, representing the 21st District since 1993.

 Education

-Jackson graduated from Benedict College in 1979 and attended USC School of Law and the Columbia Bible College and Seminary.
+Jackson graduated from Benedict College in 1979.
+While there, he was the President of the Student Government Association.
+He also attended USC School of Law and the Columbia Bible College and Seminary, receiving an M.A. from Columbia International University.